ProximalEnergy/database-testing/README.md

 ### Action Items

 - Materialized Views (https://questdb.com/docs/concept/mat-views/)
-- Upserting all of the data took a *very* long time on the largest data set
+- Upserts all of the data took a *very* long time on the largest data set

 ### Questions